 - Do calf stretches, walking, and general body balance.
 Do not overwork the “core” or abdominal muscles.

 - Later, as your pelvis is more stable, get down on the floor and do a half bridge with a ball in these two spots, one set before the other.
 That’s bending your knees and putting your ankles below your knees again.
 Lift your pubic bone with the exhale while you squeeze the ball.
 You won’t be able to do this comfortably until pelvic stabilization is much improved!
 Don’t hurry.
 Do the above exercises for a few weeks first.
-To see more, check out the Daily Essentials DVD.
+To see more, check out the Daily Essentials Video.

 - Wear a maternity belt.
 You may have to try a few, or simply use a very thin linen or cotton strip wrapped a few times around the waist to hold her belly and hips.
 A belt is worn low and wrapped over the hip bone level (Anterior Superior Iliac Spine) rather than down on the symphysis level.